If you are like most eCommerce business owners, you don’t know what you don’t know when it comes to finding and vetting a new eCommerce accountant.

 For example, if you sell on your site via Shopify or WooCommerce and also through third-party marketplaces like Walmart, Amazon, and Etsy, you are going to need to streamline your inventory and cash flow management as you scale.
 That’s when working with a niche eCommerce accounting firm can be a competitive advantage.

-What to think about when hiring your new eCommerce accountant
+What your new eCommerce accountant can help with

 Here is how to think about hiring and building your dream accounting team.